 We have raised over £100,000 for charity since 2014.
 Charities include: MacMillan Cancer Support, RHET, British Heart Foundation, St Andrew’s Hospice Appeal, Ayrshire Hospice, Parkinson’s UK, Cancer Research, RSABI, MND, MacMillan Nurses, Maggie’s Centre Lanarkshire.

 In June 2018, the choir recorded a cover of a well known song by Ward Thomas: ‘Carry You Home’.
 We hope that the message through the beautiful lyrics will help to raise awareness of mental health issues and that this will encourage people to reach out and ask for help.

 Although our aim is predominantly to raise awareness in the farming community, the message is for everyone who struggles with mental health issues.

-Please see video and song information in media tab.
+Please also see video and song information in Press tab.